-- Beginning October 1, 2013, members of two new eligibility groups - ACA Adults and Former Foster Children - may begin applying for Medicaid coverage through ABE - for coverage beginning January 1, 2014.
+- Beginning October 1, 2013, there are two new Medicaid eligibility groups - ACA Adults and Former Foster Children.
+These individuals may apply for Medicaid coverage through ABE.

-- Beginning October 1, we are also applying new federal Medicaid eligibility rules, including the new Modified Adjusted Gross Income (MAGI) standard.
+- As of October 1, 2013, new federal Medicaid eligibility rules apply, including the new Modified Adjusted Gross Income (MAGI) standard.
 The ABE Application includes new questions on household composition, tax filing status and income.